willettjf/willettjf.github.io/index.md

 **Program/Research Director** — Led the institute's leadership research agenda, focusing on how leadership communication shapes workplace culture and enhances employee engagement and well-being.
 Contributed to leadership development programming and promotion.

 ### University of Missouri Health Care and School of Medicine, 2015-2022
-**Communication Manager** — Led strategic health communications and managed COVID-19 communication response that increased website engagement by nearly 1200% in 2021.
+**Communications Manager** — Led strategic health communications and managed COVID-19 communication response that increased website engagement by nearly 1200% in 2021.

 ### Journalism, 2001-2014
 Newspaper reporter and editor at publications in Missouri and North Carolina, developing storytelling expertise that now informs my narrative persuasion research.

 ## Areas of Expertise

-- Leadership and organizational communication
+- Leadership communication
+- Organizational communication
-- Health communication and narrative persuasion
+- Health communication
-- Strategic communication research and application
+- Strategic communication
-- Student mentorship and academic development
-- Digital content strategy and development
-- Journalistic storytelling and reporting
+- Narrative persuasion and patient storytelling

 ## Education